 RH: With my, I come both.
-In those days, it was very prominent to be scholarly in died, and then my zayde was a shochet.
+In those days, it was very prominent to be scholarly in Yiddish.
+So my zayde was a rov for part time.
+When the alte [old] rov is geshtorben, died, and then my zayde was a shochet.
 This all comes later, I'm telling you.
 But we were searched to, to kill us, during the Holocaust, because we were the shochet's family.
-So,
+So, I'm just telling you a little background.